Benjamin Moser: Sontag: Her Life and Work

 In February 2023, it was announced that Kristen Stewart would be playing Sontag in a film adaptation of the book, directed by Kirsten Johnson.

+The Upside-Down World: Meetings with the Dutch Masters

+In 2022, Moser published The Upside-Down World, a personal account of his moving to the Netherlands when he was young, and his encounters with the Dutch artists of the age of Rembrandt and Vermeer.

+The book was praised as "a personal and stirring guide to the great Dutch painters … an excellent companion to the Dutch galleries: conversational and congenial, essayistic and elevating" by Sebastian Smee in the Washington Post.

+The Wall Street Journal wrote that "Benjamin Moser confronts the world through the eyes of Vermeer, Rembrandt, Hals and others.
+He is an exemplary museumgoer, the kind we should all aspire to be … Here, Moser interweaves personal memoir with observations he has gleaned from years of faithful looking at Dutch paintings."

+Jewish anti-Zionism, From the 19th Century to the Present Day

+As of April 2025, Moser was writing a history of Jewish anti-Zionism.
+He wishes to sharply separate Zionism from Judaism and Jewishness and tout the history of Jews opposed to Zionism and the state of Israel.

 Translation work

 Clarice Lispector translation project

 Following his publication of Why This World, Moser was named Series Editor at New Directions Publishing for a new translation of the complete works of Clarice Lispector.
 The ongoing project, which now stretches to eleven volumes, was carried out with a team of translators, with Moser contributing several translations of his own.

 The series has been recognized for its contribution toward the increased readership of Lispector.
 "The revival of the hypnotic Clarice Lispector has been one of the true literary events of the 21st century," wrote Parul Sehgal in The New York Times.

-For his work as biographer, editor, and translator of Clarice Lispector, Moser was awarded the Prize for Cultural Diplomacy from the Brazilian Ministry of Foreign Relations in 2016.
+For his work as biographer, editor, and translator of Lispector, Moser was awarded the Prize for Cultural Diplomacy from the Brazilian Ministry of Foreign Relations in 2016.